Caesalpinia pulcherrima

 Caesalpinia pulcherrima is a species of flowering plant in the pea family Fabaceae, native to the tropics and subtropics of the Americas.
 It could be native to the West Indies, but its exact origin is unknown due to widespread cultivation.
 Common names for this species include poinciana, peacock flower, red bird of paradise, Mexican bird of paradise, dwarf poinciana, pride of Barbados, flos pavonis, and flamboyant-de-jardin.
 The Hawaiian name for this plant is ʻohai aliʻi.

 Description

 It is a shrub growing to 3 m tall.
 In climates with few to no frosts, this plant will grow larger and is semievergreen.
 In Hawaii this plant is evergreen and grows over 5 m tall.
-Grown in climates with light to moderate freezing, plant will die back to the ground depending on cold, but will rebound in mid- to late spring.
+Grown in climates with light to moderate freezing, it will die back to the ground during the winter, but will rebound in mid- to late spring.
 This species is more sensitive to cold than others.

 The leaves are bipinnate, 20–40 cm long, bearing three to 10 pairs of pinnae, each with six to 10 pairs of leaflets 15–25 mm long and 10–15 mm broad.
 The flowers are borne in racemes up to 20 cm long, each flower with five yellow, orange, or red petals.
 The fruit is a pod 6–12 cm long.